 An employee absent for a full day without proper notification to his/her supervisor is subject to disciplinary action.
 Repeated failure by the employee to properly notify his/her supervisor is cause for appropriate disciplinary action up to and including termination of employment.

 Leave Without Pay

 There are certain occasions for which the College may grant leaves without pay in addition to types of leave.
-Employees who wish to request such leaves should contact their supervisor and the Office of Human Resources and Affirmative Action.
+Employees who wish to request such leaves should contact their supervisor and the Office of Human Resources.

 There are several other forms of leave which are available to state employees.
 These include: military leave, court leave for required jury duty, parental or adoptive leave.
-Questions concerning these should be directed to the Office of Human Resources and Affirmative Action.
+Questions concerning these should be directed to the Office of Human Resources.

 Office of Human Resources